nevosmic/FitFriend/README.md

 **Credits**:
-This project was done as part of the **Shecode** organization.
+This project was done as part of the **she codes** organization.
-Thank you Masha for being my mentor!
+Thank you Masha Igra for being my mentor!